 Michael is 35, a lawyer, and gay.
 He has been living with Josh for 8 years.
 They have a monogamous relationship and are happy and satisfied with each other, but Michael has resisted the idea of getting married because of how it might affect how he is viewed in his career.
 When Michael was in college, he had several relationships with women, but he found them unsatisfying.
 Later, he experimented with same-sex sexuality.
 He met Josh, they fell in love, and have happily been together ever since.

 Kevin is a junior in college.
-He is 5’7” tall and average looking.
+He is 5′7″ tall and average looking.
 He goes out with women two or three times a month, but he has never asked a woman to go to bed with him.
 He finds the aggressive ways men treat women to be objectionable.
 As a result, he is a 21-year-old virgin and is becoming concerned about his total lack of sexual experience.
 He’s not sure he wants to wait until marriage, but he never feels right about making a move.

 Sara is a junior in college.
 She has been going with Eric for about a year, and they have discussed the possibility of marriage sometime in the future, but probably not until Eric has completed medical school and Sara has gotten her master’s degree in social work.
 A month ago, Sara discovered that she was pregnant.
 She and Eric discussed the matter and decided that she would have an abortion because their relationship was not yet stable enough to get married, and a baby would interfere with their plans for further education and good careers.
 Last week she had the abortion.